atwgreen/home/README.md

 A green tech company based in the United Arab Emirates focused on promoting sustainable and energy efficiency by applying [ThreeFold](https://threefold.io/) technology to improve energy storage, distribution and scalability.

-Act as an incubator for multiple companies and efforts.
+Acts as an incubator for multiple companies and efforts.

 ### Owner:
 * [Adnan Fatayerji](https://github.com/AdnanFatayerji)